amandasystems/incremental-parikh-images/Report.md

 - Flow rules are insufficient to ensure reachability of automata in the presence of cycles
 - Any automaton where a cycle cannot become disconnected can be fully represented by the flow rules
-- TODO can I prove that?
+- TODO prove that?

 # Efficient Parikh Image Computation

-A method for generating a Presburger formula representing the Parikh image of a context-free grammar (CFG) was described in [@generate-parikh-image].
-However, this method would yield a formula containing quantifiers, which may be expensive to eliminate.
+- TODO explain which part of the existential quantification that is expensive to eliminate and why

 A key observation is that for our use case, we often do not need the entire image, but rather subsets of it.
 It therefore follows that generating the image lazily is useful.

 - TODO what does Anthonys paper say about this? what happens when you relax a CFG to a regular language?